 Wednesday:

 With the projection set up and a clear idea of the space and what I want to do, I was able to set up a screen, desk and my projector.
-I was able to map the images to the wall and work on remapping the motion graphics on the printed photography.
+I was able to map the images to the wall and remap the motion graphics onto the printed photography.

 Thursday:

-Late night on Thursday, after a day of trying to get everything working, I was writing the description in the middle of the night, looking at Trotter’s photography with fresh eyes, trying to communicate the passion I had for the photography and how I wanted the piece to make people feel.
+Late on Thursday night, after a day of trying to get everything working, I was writing the description in the middle of the night, looking at Trotter’s photography with fresh eyes, trying to communicate the passion I had for the photography and how I wanted the piece to make people feel.

 This piece explores the work of actor, writer, director and then photographer Robert Trotter, in his work ‘Sing the City’.